easton36/arlo.js/README.md

 ## Documentation
 Documentation will be available on the [Github Wiki](https://github.com/easton36/arlo.js/wiki)

-Lots of inspiration from [Arlo.py](https://github.com/jeffreydwalter/arlo)!
-I don't have to do nearly as much reverse engineering thanks to them.

 ## Examples
 View the [examples](https://github.com/easton36/arlo.js/tree/master/examples)!
 Feel free to fork and submit your own!